 Organisation of Collective Worship.

-At St Mary’s CE Primary School in accordance with our Trust Deed and with the statutory requirements, place Collective Worship at the centre of the school’s daily life and is invitational and inclusive welcoming al children of different faiths and none.
+At St Mary’s CE Primary School, Collective Worship is at the centre of the school’s daily life and is invitational and inclusive welcoming al children of different faiths and none.
 It is a time when we come together to share Christian values and experiences of our everyday lives, to develop the spiritual, moral, social and cultural understanding of our pupils and learn more about the stories in the Bible and our school vision.

 Worship is led by different members of the teaching staff, a range of visiting church ministers, outside speakers and also the pupils in school.
 This enables us to provide an exciting and varied approach towards our collective worship and greatly enhances the schools Christian character.

 The whole school attends Church or a Church Service at least once each term to worship and to reinforce our Church foundation.

-The Headteacher and RE Co-ordinator in partnership with members of our clergy team produce a half term plan for collective worship, which include the themes to be developed, the visiting speakers, prayer themes for the half term as well as other practical elements such as the members of staff who will be involved.
+The Head teacher and RE Co-ordinator in partnership with members of our clergy team produce a half term plan for collective worship, which include the themes to be developed, the visiting speakers, prayer themes, hymn themes for the half term as well as other practical elements such as the members of staff who will be involved.

 The weekly Collective Worship timetable is usually organised as follows:

 Different groups of Upper Phase children are responsible for preparing the hall for collective worship.

 The Nature of Collective Worship at our School

 Collective Worship at our school is a time when staff and children meet together and have the opportunity to reflect on the nonmaterial dimensions of our lives together in the school community and as individuals.
 It is not regarded simply as a time to exchange information or deal with organisational issues.
 It is therefore important that wherever possible 1 member of staff per class attends Collective Worship.
 All Staff attend Clergy assemblies which places significant value on our special time together.